-But, as Roberta's mind came back to..."The Truth Shall Set You Free," above all from the one who spoke it honestly.
 Doc Henry and his new fishing buddy Marie, with an 'ie', had apparently heard all of Roberta's 'benefit concert for the Spirit', as they were both unpacking the fourth load of rods, lures and buckets of trout in front of Henry's kitchen door.
-Roberta played few more bars of her improvized 'conata for Connectivity' for Henry, speaking to him in music rather than words.
-He seemed to like it, chuckling with a warm congratulatory smile, having gotten the humor she was expressing, finally, and in MUSIC this time.
-"So, Doc H," she asked him, hoping to push HIM into the liberation she was experiencing.
+Roberta played few more bars of her improvised 'Contata for Connectivity' for Henry, speaking to him in music rather than words.
+He seemed to like it, chuckling with a warm congratulatory smile.
+He even 'got' the humor she was trying to express to him.
+And through MUSIC, not words!.

+"So, Doc H," the young Wolf Doctor asked the Old 'Sawbones' Dinosaur, hoping to push HIM into the liberation she was experiencing.
 "What kind of dance music do you want me to play for you and your fishing partner?
 Captain's choice."

-"Something where you don't play any sour notes, and where the music breaths some more instead of just slumbering," he said as he put away the fishing gear and removed veterinary supplies from the truck.
-"Key to being a great, or even a good musician-poet, or whatever you are trying to be, is practice, practice, practice."
+"Something where you don't play any sour notes, and where the music 'breaths' some more instead of just slumbering in lifeless stagnation," he said as he put away the fishing gear and removed veterinary supplies from the truck.
+"Key to being a great, or even a good musicianpoet, or whatever you are trying to be, is practice, practice, practice."

 Roberta's jaw dropped.
-Though her ear heard refuting of Henry's claim from Terri, Deathhound and Cowboy Hank, with more accolades for her artist Work, or what she though was artistic anyway, her mind dwelled on Henry's derogatory words, and his disapproving grimace.
-Then, the final words that drove her resurrected Spirit back into her self-dug grave.
+Though her ear heard refuting of Henry's claim from Terri, Deathhound and Cowboy Hank, with more accolades for her artist Work, or what she though was artistic anyway, her mind dwelled on Henry's derogatory words.
+And his disapproving grimace.
+Then, the final words that drove her resurrected Spirit back into her self-dug grave ushered in.
 "You're not a musician.
 Or a poet.
-You're a doctor, who is needed on three emergency cases that are coming in within," he looked at his watch.
+You're a doctor, who is needed on three emergency cases that are coming in..."
+He gazed down at his watch.
 "Ten minutes.
 I need you to be responsible, not colorful, which you still have a long way to go at being, if you ever want to get there.
 Only a few people really get to be artistically talented, and you aren't one of them."

 Marie didn't seem to share Henry's viewpoint, but she didn't seem to empathize with Roberta's struggles either.
-All she did was coax him to go inside the house with another load of fish and a peck on the cheek, whispering something into it.
+All she did was coax him to go inside the house with another load of fish and a peck on the cheek, whispering something into his ear.
 He grumbled something back.
-She seemed to ignor him and just went into the house.
+She seemed to ignore him and just went into the house.

-Roberta put the violin back in the 'fiddle case' and walked through the part of the audience that liked her, or said they did anyway, feeling less talented with every accolade Terri, Deathhound or Cowboy Hank offered.
-The final words from Henry devastated her not only because of where they came from, but that they were the same words that Kurt, and her father, and in her weaker moments, even her mother told her so many times when he wanted, or needed to keep her in her place.
+Roberta put the violin back in the 'fiddle case' and walked through the part of the audience that liked her, or said they did anyway.
+She felt less talented with every accolade Terri, Deathhound or Cowboy Hank offered.
+The final words from Henry devastated her not only because of where they came from.
+But because that they were the same words that Kurt, and her father, and in her weaker moments, even her mother, told her so many times when the aforementioned 'critics' wanted, or needed to keep her in her place.
 "Only a few people really get to be talented, and you aren't one of them."
 The words weren't exact, but close enough.

-Marie worked her way to Roberta as she became Doctor R again, by moral necessity, two truckloads of sick animals making the turn off the hyway and onto the access road to the clinic.
+Marie worked her way to Roberta as she became Doctor R again, by moral necessity.
+Two truckloads of sick animals made the turn off the hyway and onto the access road to the clinic.
 "He doesn't mean it.
 He really cares about you," she said to her, looking over her shoulder to see if Henry was watching.